 What we expect from you:

-90% Attendance.
-Players who can survive and react to mechanics while excelling at their role of damage or healing.
+Players who can survive and react to mechanics, while putting up big numbers.
 Many players struggle to do one, we are looking for both.
-Apart from this, just be a friendly player who’s always striving to improve.
+Apart from this, just be a friendly.
 It might also be a good idea to bring a sense of humor.

 I sat down with Jonathan "Kryw" Nobre, a player for Luminosity Gaming, and unofficially Bench Boys.
 A very interesting suggestion was that Reaper's Wraith Form should work like Mei's Cryo-Freeze, meaning we should be able to interrupt it whenever we want.
 Find out more!

 If you enjoy feel free to comment/like/subscribe on YouTube as well.
 There are a lot more coming up!
 Thank you!

 EnVy INTERNETHULK: "I feel like, without Talespin, some of our players can play to their full potential now"By VampAurora

 The first interview of 2017 is with Dennis "INTERNETHULK" Hawelka, the team leader of Team EnVyUs.
 Watch it here!